afnanm1999/TCSComcastCodingChallenge/README.md

 ### Features

 - Lists All of the Character Names in a `UITableView` on the `MainViewController`.
+- Uses `SplitViewController` to make the app accessable on an iPad.
+- Two Different Varients of the application which use a shared Codebase.
+- Create a Singleton for `APIHelper.swift` to make it easier to call network functions
 - Uses MVVM Design Pattern.

 ### Technical Specifications